2nd year: Global Governance Studies (GGS)

 Teaching takes place very largely in English, but students may opt for course offerings in French and, in some instances, Spanish.
 The overall intake of students is 50 and classes are small (20 maximum for the compulsory classes and fewer for the electives).

-The richness of this program lies in the interaction between students from different institutions and countries, with differing aspirations, horizons and cultural backgrounds ; in the equally varied faculty and guests, who contribute views of globalization from the South and the East ; in the compulsory common core of course offerings, which prevents the usual gap between the study of business law and economic governance on the one hand, and issues of social justice, development and human rights on the other.
+The richness of this programme lies in the interaction between students from different institutions and countries, with differing aspirations, horizons and cultural backgrounds ; in the equally varied faculty and guests, who contribute views of globalization from the South and the East ; in the compulsory common core of course offerings, which prevents the usual gap between the study of business law and economic governance on the one hand, and issues of social justice, development and human rights on the other.

-The Columbia exchange program (informations in French) takes on eight students from Sciences Po, who, together with eight from the University of Paris I, spend their first semester at Columbia Law School, and the second in Paris, together with up to 16 students from Columbia who join us.
+The Columbia exchange programme (informations in French) takes on eight students from Sciences Po, who, together with eight from the University of Paris I, spend their first semester at Columbia Law School, and the second in Paris, together with up to 16 students from Columbia who join us.
 In Paris, these students will choose among the course offerings described above and a course offering by Paris I.

 Courses are taught either in English or in French.
 Students may expect to take the following courses:.